Du Chisiza

-Dunduzu Chisiza Junior (26 March 1963 – 24 February 1999) was a Malawian playwright, director and actor and founder of the first professional theatre company in Malawi, the Wakhumbata Ensemble Theatre.
+Dunduzu Chisiza Junior (26 March 1963 – 24 February 1999) was a Malawian politician, playwright, director and actor and founder of the first professional theatre company in Malawi, the Wakhumbata Ensemble Theatre.
 He wrote more than 20 plays and was involved in the writing and directing of some 25 others.
 Many of his plays had a political and human rights message during the one party state under Banda.
 He was the son of the prominent Malawian activist and politician Dunduzu Chisiza.

 Early life

 Chisiza was the third son of Dunduzu K. Chisiza, a prominent activist of Malawian Independence who was killed in 1962 six months before Du's birth.
 His uncle, Yatuta Chisiza, was also a nationalist involved in politics, serving as bodyguard to Banda during the struggle for independence.
 He was killed following independence during an attempted take-over of the Presidency in 1967.

 Chisiza became interested in drama at the Henry Henderson Institute in Blantyre as a secondary school student.
 He wrote and directed 'The Deceased's Attack', which won first prize at the National Schools Drama Festival in 1982.
 He later moved to the US and was awarded a BFA in Performing Arts at the Philadelphia College of the Performing Arts.
 He also became a martial arts enthusiast obtaining a black belt and becoming an instructor at the Philadelphia Arts Centre.
 He returned to Malawi soon after graduation.